Hikida's bow-fingered gecko

-Hikida's bow-fingered gecko (Cyrtodactylus matsuii), also known commonly as Matsui's bent-toed gecko, is a species of lizard in the family Gekkonidae.
+Hikida's bow-fingered gecko (Cyrtodactylus matsuii), also known commonly as Matsui's bent-toed gecko and the Sabah mountain bent-toed gecko, is a species of lizard in the family Gekkonidae.
 The species is endemic to the island of Borneo.

 Etymology

 The specific name, matsuii, is in honor of Japanese herpetologist Masafumi Matsui.

-Geographic range
+Geographic distribution

-On Borneo, C. matsui is found in the Malaysian state of Sabah.
+On Borneo, Cyrtodactylus matsuii is found in the Malaysian state of Sabah.

 Habitat

-The preferred habitat of C. matsuii is montane forests at altitudes of 900–1,600 m.
+The preferred habitat of Cyrtodactylus matsuii is montane forests at altitudes of 900–1,600 m.

 Description

-C. matsuii is heavy-bodied and may attain a snout-to-vent length (SVL) of 10.5 cm.
+Cyrtodactylus matsuii is heavy-bodied and may attain a snout-to-vent length (SVL) of 10.5 cm.
 Dorsally, it has a pattern of irregular dark brown crossbars on a ground color which is yellowish tan.
 Ventrally, it is uniformly pale gray or pale brown.

 Diet

-C. matsuii preys on arthropods, especially insects.
+Cyrtodactylus matsuii preys on arthropods, especially insects.

 Reproduction

-C. matsuii is oviparous.
+Cyrtodactylus matsuii is oviparous.
 However, details of its reproductive habits are unrecorded.